maxpna/ListViewAutoSelect/README.md

 }
 ```
 ###Triggering Update
-To trigger an update when the input is updated, add a listening to your EditText or other input control so you can determine when to update the listview.
+To trigger an update when the input is updated, add a listener to your EditText or other input control so you can determine when to update the listview.
 When the EditText or any other input changes, call the following method on the list adapter.
 ```
 public void RefreshData(String searchString)
 ```